lancl/lancl.github.io/README.md

 About: use Github Pages to host [my demo app](https://lancl.github.io/).

-This front-end app uses Algolia's search API for a e-commerce customer (Spencer & Williams).
+This front-end app is a game - Connect Four.